 Why You Need an Attorney If You Developed Ovarian Cancer From Talcum Powder Use

 If you suspect your ovarian cancer was caused by long-term use of talcum powder, you need an experienced attorney to help you prove your case and negotiate your settlement.
 These cases are extremely complex, and Johnson & Johnson is aggressively fighting against paying victims the compensation they deserve.
-The experienced legal team at Christopher J. Hudson, LLC, is here to answer your questions and advise you on your legal options.
+The experienced legal team at Chris Hudson & Associates, is here to answer your questions and advise you on your legal options.
 Contact us online or call us directly at 706.863.6600 today to schedule your free case evaluation.